Reference

 Disavow

-A process of telling search engines (specifically Google) to ignore certain backlinks when assessing your site.
-Used to distance your site from spammy or toxic backlinks that could harm your rankings.
+A process of telling Google to ignore certain backlinks when assessing your site.
+Used to distance your site from spammy or toxic backlinks that could harm your authority.
 Done through Google Search Console's Disavow Tool.

 Dofollow

-A link that passes SEO value (PageRank, link equity) from the source page to the target page.
+A link that passes link equity (PageRank) from the source page to the target page.
 By default, all links are dofollow unless specified otherwise.
-Contrast with 'nofollow' links which explicitly tell search engines not to pass ranking signals.
+Contrast with 'nofollow' links which signal not to pass authority.

 Domain Authority (DA)

-A metric developed by Moz that predicts how likely a website is to rank in search engine results.
-Scored from 1 to 100, with higher scores indicating greater ranking potential.
+A metric developed by Moz that predicts a website's authority.
+Scored from 1 to 100, with higher scores indicating greater authority and AEO/GEO citation potential.
 Based on factors including linking root domains and total number of links.

 Domain Rating (DR)